6ri4n/WordleBot/README.md

 * [python-dotenv](https://pypi.org/project/python-dotenv/) | version: 0.21.0

 ## What I learned/improved
 This is my first major project.
 I learned about APIs, Asynchronous programming, and reading documentations.
-Areas I improved on: debugging, OOP, SQL, and Linux (deployed on a Raspberry Pi)
+Areas I improved on: debugging, OOP, SQL, Python, and Linux (deployed on a Raspberry Pi)

 ## Acknowledgments
 The 5-letter-words.txt file in this repository contains the majority of the words from Donald E. Knuth's compiled 5 letter word list (found [here](https://www-cs-faculty.stanford.edu/~knuth/sgb.html)) but the list has been modified to suit the needs of this project.